StarryNight00/lp2_project2/README.md

 ### UML Diagram

 The following class diagram represents associations between classes.
-The are only 3 Dependency arrows so the diagram stays simple to understand.
+The are more Dependency arrows but to make the diagram readable only the most important arrows are available.

 ![UML Diagram](uml_proj2.png)